- What We Do

 |Title II Emergency||$9.4 million||5,310 MT|

-Food Security Situation information provided by IFPRI and FEWSNET as of December 2013.
+Food Security Situation information provided by WFP, IFPRI and FEWSNET as of March 2014.

 Country Specific Guidance: